 Even if you are plagued by more serious problems like eczema and psoriasis, use avocado oil mixed with vitamin B12.
-A study published in the journal Dermatology found that while a vitamin E cream showed minimal benefits only for the first 4 weeks of the 12-week trial, a blend of vitamin B12 and avocado oil helped relieve the symptoms of psoriasis throughout the study period.6
+A study published in the journal Dermatology found that while a vitamin E cream showed minimal benefits only for the first 4 weeks of the 12-week trial,

 An obstinate wound that doesn’t seem to heal?
 Use avocado oil.
 An animal study in the journal Evidence-based Alternative and Competitive Medicine found that this oil heals wounds better than petroleum jelly.
 The oil showed anti-inflammatory activity and increased the collagen density and tensile strength of the skin, which means that the skin became firm and stronger.7

 Most night creams you find in supermarkets are strong moisturizers that may